SandiFlorent/Lowatem/rapport-FlorentSandi.md

     - I also had to find a way to draw it on top, but all I had to do was to call the lighting function at the end.
 Objective 6 is over.

     - I implemented the dijkstra algorithm.
 Thanks to the demo, it wasn't very hard.

+### Last day (20/09/2024)

+    - I tried to implement a better lighting.
+I did it with dijkstra, which is alredy heavy, but furthermore it's calling the method on each frame, which resulted in a very slow game.
+Nonetheless it's working

+    - I enhanced the lighting method.
+To do so I had to precalculate the distances between each room.
+Only issue, how ?
+I created a map of a room and map of room and room in order to link a room to all of the other room and have the distance between very each room.

+    - After fixing a lot of nullPointerException I finally made it work with an algorithm called floydWarshall to find the shortestPath.
+It worked, better than dijkstra but took too much time to open the game

+<   - Finally, I tried BFS (keeping the same logic, but using another algorithm for the shortestPath) which made the game way much faster.